top of page

 • Aug 14, 2025

-• 3 min read
+• 6 min read

 Permitting and zoning are two of the most critical—and often misunderstood—parts of building a custom home in St. Johns County, Florida.
 While the area is known for beautiful neighborhoods and thoughtful planning, the approval process can be complex without the right guidance.

-Why Permitting & Zoning Matter More in St. Johns County
+Why Permitting & Zoning matter more in St. Johns County

 St. Johns County has a strong emphasis on long-term planning, community standards, and environmental protection.
 While this results in exceptional neighborhoods, it also means: